mhammadsaani/DevOps/DevOps with Kunal/1- Networking/NETWORKING.md

 unguided media, such as radio waves.

-Now before we go further into technical details, lets review about data transmission over network and the network types how is data transfered?(a brief overview)
+Now before we go further into technical details, lets review about data transmission over network and the network types how is data transferred?(a brief overview)
 Generally, this happens when a Device makes a request.
 Request will go to the router.

 From ***Router --> Inter Service Provider --> Internet***